olaven/kall/README.md

-# Kall
+# Kall 🦜
-A small and intuitive wrapper around `fetch` for consuming REST+JSON-API-s.
+A small and intuitive wrapper around `fetch` for consuming REST+JSON-APIs.
 `Kall` is compatible with [Deno](https://deno.land).
 Node support is planned.

 It provides functions for each HTTP Method and an easy API to read their response.